michaelseman/Portfolio/CreatingAnNBADatabase2022/README.md

 * a python notebook containing the code used to webscrape
 * an htm file used in conjuction with that python notebook

+All the webscraping and database implementation was done by me.
+Queries done by my partner are marked with their first name in all caps at the start of the query.
+Those done by me are marked with --MICHAEL.
+The extra queries at the end were done by me.
+We collaborated on database design.

 https://www.kaggle.com/datasets/vivovinco/nba-player-stats is the source for the player stats .csv